Brother 2340CV Cover Stitch Machine

 | Brother 2340CV | $400–$500 | Affordability and reliability | Manual tension adjustments |

-| Baby Lock Coverstitch Models | $1,000+ | Easier threading systems | High cost |
+| Baby Lock coverstitch models | $1,000+ | Easier threading systems | High cost |

-| Janome CoverPro Series | $600–$800 | Smooth stitch quality | Larger footprint |
+| Janome CoverPro series | $600–$800 | Smooth stitch quality | Larger footprint |

-| Industrial Coverstitch Machines | $1,200+ | Production speed | Space and maintenance demands |
+| Industrial coverstitch machines | $1,200+ | Production speed | Space and maintenance demands |

 Pros and Cons of the Brother 2340CV

-- Affordable compared to premium competitors
+- More affordable than premium competitors

-- Produces clean, professional hems
+- Produces clean, professional-looking hems

-- Compact enough for home sewing rooms
+- Compact enough for a home sewing room

-- Reliable brand support in the US
+- Strong brand support and parts availability in the US

-- Color-coded threading reduces confusion
+- Color-coded threading reduces confusion during setup

-- Strong resale value on secondhand marketplaces
+- Holds resale value on secondhand marketplaces

 - No automatic tension adjustment

-- Thread tension can feel finicky
+- Thread tension can be finicky depending on fabric

-- Decorative stitch options remain limited
+- Decorative stitch options are limited

 Setup, Maintenance, and Troubleshooting